Mon-Fri: 6:00AM-5:00PM; Sat, Sun, Public Holidays: 7:30AM-3:30PM

 Lawn Irrigation – The Basics

-If you’re planning a new lawn, why not take the extra time to plan a bit of irrigation to go with it?
-Irrigation is a comparatively cheap addition to your project and it will make a world of difference to your long term maintenance program.
+If you’re planning a new lawn or garden, why not take the extra time to plan a bit of irrigation to go with it?
+Irrigation is a comparatively cheap addition to your project, and it will make a world of difference to your long-term maintenance program.

 Irrigation, when installed correctly can not only save you time but is in fact a water-wise solution, as there is less water wastage due to a more even and better directed application.

-To start, firstly to map out your area, mark where each tap point is and comprehend what will be covered from each point.
+To start you will need to map out your area.
+To do this, mark where each tap point is and comprehend what will be covered from each point.
 Once you have a rough idea of what needs water and from where you will need to know how much water you have available.
 To do this you will need to conduct “The Bucket Test”.

 • Grab a standard 9L household bucket.